 Effective risk management ensures the protection of the interests of Persons Supported, and families, Staff Members, Volunteers, the public, continuity of organization operations, and the maintenance of services.
 Because risks are present throughout the organization operations, successful delivery of services is contingent upon effective management of risks.

 SACL will identify and reduce or eliminate risks to people, organization property, and interests; to minimize and contain the costs and consequences in the event of harmful or damaging incidents arising from those risks; and to provide for adequate and timely restoration and recovery.

+Staff shall report, without delay, any incident, event, or situation that could potentially result in liability for the agency to their Services Manager.
+Services Managers or the Director of Services shall report to the Executive Director immediately.

 Procedure